advanced-cropper/vue-advanced-cropper/example/docs/tutorials/recipes.md

 ## Getting result

+### First method

-You can't get the coordinates of stencil directly.
-Instead you should process `change` event.
+You can get the coordinates of stencil and canvas with cropped image by processing `change` event.

 ::: tip
 Cropper will emit `change` event on mounting, resizing the stencil, moving the stencil and changing the image.